 My name is Josh Burkitt, I live in a small village just outside of Cambridge, England and this is my 1989 Mk2 Jetta.

-Starting from exterior, what changed after you bought it?
+Starting from the exterior, what changed after you bought it?

 This car is pretty simple, I really wanted to keep its originality.
 In some cases, less is more as they say.

-Firstly, the car is sitting on Renault Speedlines, originally from a Mk1 Renault Clio 16v.
-Wrapped in Nankang AS-1 165/45/15 tyres.
+Firstly, the car is sitting on Renault Speedlines, originally from an MK1 Renault Clio 16v.
+Wrapped in Nankang AS-1 165/45/15 tires.

 I’ve changed the bumpers to the to chrome trim ones, as the others were tatty and scratched.
-By the looks of things one of the previous owners had backed into something and dented the rear bumper so it was a good excuse to get a new pair.
+By the looks of things, one of the previous owners had backed into something and dented the rear bumper so it was a good excuse to get a new pair.
 I was really lucky to find a brand new original chrome trim bumper for the rear.
-I also swapped out the front grill to a earlier spec 7 slat grill as I prefer the look of a earlier model.
+I also swapped out the front grill to an earlier spec 7 slat grill as I prefer the look of an earlier model.